jcoglan/oyster/README.txt

     string  :type,      :default => 'f',
     :desc => 'Which type of files to move'

+    integer :status,    :default => 200,
+    :desc => 'Tell the program the status code to return'

+    float   :quality,   :default => 0.5,
+    :desc => 'Level of compression loss incurred when copying'

     glob    :files,     :desc => <<-EOS
     Pattern for selecting which files to move.
 For example, to select all the JavaScript files, you might use: